MrSev7en/multiserver/README.md

 🚀 Multiserver is an typescript server example.

 ## Functions
-💻 This project is very basic and just includes these functions:
+💻 This project is very basic, it was make using express and just includes these functions:

 - CORS supressing
 - Simple route management